 - The date and time you access our site

-- The URL of the web site from which you linked directly to our site
+- The URL of the website from which you linked directly to our site, if known

-- Your operating system and browser, along with any add-one, including Java
+- Your operating system and browser, along with any add-ons, including Java

 We use the information to measure the traffic to various sections of the website, which, in turn, helps us make our site more useful.
 The browser information is used to develop and code pages so most people will be able to view the site correctly.
 We use analysis software to look at IP addresses so we can enhance your user experience.
 We may note, for example, that many people are accessing a certain page from India, and we may decide to provide more coverage of interest to people there in the future.
 This information is not used to develop a personal profile of you, and the log files are regularly deleted after our analysis is complete.